osg-htc/docs/docs/data/stashcache/install-cache.md

 * __Operating system:__ Ensure the host has [a supported operating system](../../release/supported_platforms.md)
 * __User IDs:__ If they do not exist already, the installation will create the Linux user IDs `condor` and `xrootd`
-* __Host certificate:__ Required for contacting the central OSDF redirector.
+* __Host certificate:__ Required for authentication.
-  See our [documentation](../../security/host-certs.md) for instructions on how to request and install host certificates.
+  See our [host certificate documentation](../../security/host-certs.md) for instructions on how to request and install host certificates.
 * __Network ports:__ The cache service requires the following ports open:
     * Inbound TCP port 1094 for file access via the XRootD protocol
     * Inbound TCP port 8000 for file access via HTTP and/or